SummaryRead the full fact sheet

 Important things to remember about PEP:

 - Must be started within 72 hours of potential exposure.

-- Must be taken as prescribed, every day for the full 28-day course.
+- Must be taken every day for 28 days to work.

 Get yourself tested for STIs, and treated if necessary, by your local GP (doctor).

 There are many easy and effective ways to prevent HIV.
 Other than PEP, HIV transmission can also be prevented by:

 - (including ) with water or silicone-based lubricant during anal or vaginal sex.